Neosticta silvarum

 commonly known as a forest pinfly.

 It is endemic to tropical north-eastern Queensland, Australia, where it inhabits streams in rainforest.

 Neosticta silvarum is a slender, medium-sized damselfly, dull brown to black in colour with pale markings.

+Etymology

+The genus name Neosticta is derived from the Greek νέος (neos, "new") and στικτός (stiktos, "spotted" or "marked").
+The suffix -sticta is commonly used in names of taxa within the subfamily Isostictinae.

+The species name silvarum is derived from the Latin silva ("wood", "forest"), likely referring to the rainforest habitat of this species.